 Apple’s Live Photos are photos on steroids.
 When you shoot a Live Photo on your iPhone, it captures 1.5 seconds of video both before and after you tap the shutter.
-The result is not only your picture but also the scene enhanced by movement and sound.
+The result is not only your picture but also the scene enhanced by movement and sound as you tap and hold the image on your device.
 Live Photos debuted in 2015 alongside the iPhone 6S, and they are easy to create because the process is exactly the same as shooting any other kind of photo.

 But there are downsides.
-Live Photos in their native form can be viewed only by other iPhone users.
+Live Photos in their native form can be viewed only by other iOS users.
 To share your Live Photos with anyone else, you can convert them to a video or GIF.
-Otherwise, when Live Photos are shared, they revert to static images.
+Otherwise, when Live Photos are shared outside the Apple ecosystem, they revert to static images.
 Another downside to Live Photos is that they take up more storage space than other photos, so you may want to make a video to store somewhere else so you can remove the large file from your iPhone.

 To find all your Live Photos, just launch the Photos app and tap the Albums icon.
 That will lead you to an album called Live Photos, where you’ll see all the photos shot while the Live Photo option was enabled.
 If you want to preserve the movement and ambient audio of your Live Photos to view elsewhere, you need to convert them into videos.
-In this guide, we show you how to do that.
+We show you how to do that.

-In both iOS 13 and 14, an option in the Photos app — Save As Video — allows you to save a Live Photo as a video with a single tap, no third-party app needed.
+In iOS 13, 14, and 15, an option in the Photos app — Save As Video — allows you to save a Live Photo as a video with a single tap, no third-party app needed.

 - Open a Live Photo in the Photos app.